Ben Dukes

-Ben Dukes (born March 20, 1979) is an American independent Country artist, songwriter, and actor.
+Ben Dukes (born March 20, 1979) is an American Country artist, songwriter, and actor.
 Dukes has released one EP, "Down in Flames" and one full-length album, "Walkin Thru Hell".
 He has been award-nominated for his songwriting and has appeared twice as a musical guest on The Late Late Show with Craig Ferguson.

 Early life and education

-Dukes was born on March 20, 1979 in Spartanburg, South Carolina, USA.
+Dukes was born on March 20, 1979, in Spartanburg, South Carolina, USA.
 He grew up in a small town called LaGrange, Georgia.
 His father worked for a textile company in town, and his mother was a writer for the local paper, the LaGrange Daily News.
 As a child, he was encouraged to study poetry as well as music.
 He attended LaGrange High School where he played football, sang in the school choir, and won awards in poetry and acting at local literary competitions.
 He attended The University of Georgia, at the Terry College of Business, graduating with a BBA.
 He was awarded the Varsity Football Letter from the University of Georgia as well as several academic ALL-SEC Awards and was named the "Scout of the Year" for the football team in both 1999 and 2000.
 He is a brother of the Delta Sigma Pi professional fraternity.